 - Kevin & Kell:

 - Rudy has dystracksia, so he has trouble reading tracks — a big problem for a predator (Rudy is a fox/wolf hybrid).
+Turns out his mind is hard-wired for tracking plant growth, among other eco-friendly gardening skills.

 - According to Kevin's mother Dorothy (a rabbit), this is also a problem for prey.
 Dorothy also has dystracksia, which forced her to find her own food/water/shelter rather than following tracks left by other rabbits.
 On the bright side for her, she was never part of a herd that got "thinned" by predators.